-16.0 Children who are "absent from education" This means that in our school we will: A child going missing and/or patterns of unauthorised absence, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including Hold two or more emergency contact numbers for each pupil. abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
-Early Ensure all our attendance work liaises closely with the DSL. intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.
-Work around Adapt our attendance monitoring on an individual basis to ensure the safety of each young person at our school attendance and children absent from education (those on roll but regularly not attending) or missing education (not in any school roll or being educated elsewhere) will be coordinated with safeguarding interventions.
-Demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of pupils that would be considered 'missing'.
+16.0 Children who are "absent from education"

+A child going missing and/or patterns of unauthorised absence, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
+Early intervention is necessary to identify the existence of any underlying safeguarding risks and to help prevent the risk of them going missing in future.
+Work around attendance and children absent from education (those on roll but regularly not attending) or missing education (not in any school roll or being educated elsewhere) will be coordinated with safeguarding interventions.

 The school must notify the local authority of any pupil/student who has been absent without the school's permission for a continuous period of 5 days or more after making reasonable enquiries.
-The school (regardless of designation) must also notify the local authority of any pupil/student who is to be deleted from the admission register under any of the prescribed regulations outlined in the Education (Pupil Registration) Work closely with the CME Team, School Admissions Service, Education Legal Intervention Team, Elective Home Education Team and Birmingham Children's Trust.
-(England) Regulations 2016 amendments.
+The school (regardless of designation) must also notify the local authority of any pupil/student who is to be deleted from the admission register under any of the prescribed regulations outlined in the Education (Pupil Registration) (England) Regulations 2016 amendments.